§20-2-22a. Hunting, tagging and reporting bear; procedures applicable to property destruction by bear; penalties.

-(b) A person who kills a bear shall, within twenty-four hours after the killing, deliver the bear or fresh skin to a natural resources police officer or checking station for tagging.
-A Division of Natural Resources tag shall be affixed to it before any part of the bear may be transported more than seventy-five miles from the point of kill.
-The Division of Natural Resources tag shall remain on the skin until it is tanned or mounted.
-Any bear or bear parts not properly tagged shall be forfeited to the state for disposal to a charitable institution, school or as otherwise designated by the Division of Natural Resources.
+(b) A person who kills a bear shall, within twenty-four hours after the killing, electronically register the bear.
+A game tag number shall be issued to the person and recorded in writing with the person’s name and address, or on a field tag and shall remain on the skin until it is tanned or mounted.
+Any bear or bear parts not properly tagged shall be forfeited to the state for disposal to a charitable institution, school or as otherwise designated by the director.

 (2) To hunt a bear with: